New report: How to build your prospecting database

 Lead gen and demand gen sound like the same thing, right?
 And they both help you generate leads.
 But there is a difference.

-1. Lead generation focuses on collecting information about potential customers to help turn them into customers e.g. what their pain points are
+1. Lead generation focuses on identifying prospects to help turn them into customers, focusing on pain points and benefits

-2. Demand generation is about creating demand for your product or service
+2. Demand generation is a broader strategy focused on creating demand for your product or service

 Outbound lead generation strategies